Writer, copy editor/copy writer, proofreader, plain language consultant. Recovering communications professional and arts organizer.

 In 2014, I travelled to Guyana with a cross-disciplinary team of medical and mental health professionals.
 Now known as Mental Health Without Borders (formerly Transforming Guyana’s Mental Health), the group worked with Guyana’s Ministry of Health to implement a national mental health strategy.
 I captured stories of patients, family members and medical staff to use for fundraising and promotional purposes.

-Photo credit: Joanne Olson
+Photo credit: Alina Kehl

 48 Irvin St.